eisenerz108/aman-gis-cquest-challenge/README.md

 ### **Challenge Information**

-1. I have written most of the statements in the README.md file to keep the ipynb files clean.
+1. I have written most of the statements and references used for the soil information in the README.md file to keep the ipynb files clean.
 2. I have divided the python notebooks into 5 different notebooks.
 (Each notebook is having it's own description below)
 3. Total Time taken to complete this challenge :
    * `Coding` - 10 Hours